This content is under review and may contain out of date information.

 Some charge cards offer no preset spending limit, which may be helpful if your business requires high credit limits.
 (This doesn’t mean you’ll be able to charge anything your business needs; issuers may limit charges deemed risky.)

-Here are five great charge cards for your small business.
+Here are four great charge cards for your small business.

 BILL Divvy Corporate Card